globalw/smina/README.md

-smina is a fork of Autodock Vina (http://vina.scripps.edu/) that focuses on improving scoring and minimization.
+gnm smina is a fork of Autodock Vina (http://vina.scripps.edu/) that focuses on improving scoring and minimization.
 Changes from the standard Vina (version 1.1.2) include:
  -comprehensive support for ligand molecular formats (via OpenBabel)*